 Bezuayehu Mamo is 25 years old with one child, Meron Yakob (7 years).
-She grew up in Bacajou, which is about 2 hours from Debre Zeyit, but has lived in DZ for 18 years now.
-She first moved to Debre Zeyit in order to go to school, and reached Grade 10 before having to drop out.
+She grew up in Bacajou, which is about 2 hours from Bishoftu, where she has lived 18 years now.
+She first moved to Bishoftu in order to go to school, and reached Grade 10 before having to drop out.

 She remembers the day that Blessing the Children first entered them into the Life Sponsorship program, because her child had been crying when they saw another family in the area be visited by BCC staff and missionaries.
 When those staff noticed her child's tears, they immediately came to their aid.